Injection Molding Design Guide

 - Material Selection: Use flexible, fatigue-resistant thermoplastics like polypropylene.

-- Hinge Thickness: Keep the hinge thickness between 0.3mm and 1.5mm to ensure flexibility.
+- Hinge Thickness: Maintain a thickness between 0.3mm and 1.5mm for flexibility.

-- Bending Radius: Avoid sharp bends and ensure the radius is large enough to reduce stress and prolong hinge life.
+- Bending Radius: Avoid sharp bends and ensure a large enough radius to reduce stress and prolong hinge life.

 - Demolding Difficulty: Undercuts require special mold structures such as sliders or core pulls, raising costs.